ansys/pyensight/doc/source/user_guide/index.rst

 that are generally created automatically at startup.

 .. note::
    The following sections briefly describe many of the core classes.
-However, they do not describe all core classes but only commonly used objects.
+They do not describe all core classes but rather only commonly used objects.

-There are two unique concepts in the EnSight architecture that are important in helping to explain core EnSight behavior.
-The first is the idea of hierarchical property filtering.
-The second is the concept of default objects.
+There are two unique concepts in the EnSight architecture that are important to explaining core EnSight behavior.

+- The first is the idea of hierarchical property filtering.
+- The second is the concept of default objects.

 Hierarchical property filters
 `````````````````````````````